SinaKhalili/notes/voronoi honeycombs.md

 ![Voronoi_growth_euclidean.gif](/static/img/Voronoi_growth_euclidean.gif)

 So this curiosity ended up appearing in a bunch of different locations.
 So we can kind of *feel* there's a Voronoi diagram-ness in the natural structure of things, left to themselves, to uniformly maximize efficiency and strength.
 There's maybe something about [hexagons](https://www.youtube.com/watch?v=thOifuHs6eY).

-Maybe you'll notice people spreading out in Voronoi patterns.
-Maybe you won't.
-But now here's a pattern.
-A structure.
-An underlying abstract shape.
+It feels like a good example of [[abstraction]].